-CBNC and ACGME Nuclear Cardiology Physics 80-Hour Online Course
+CBNC/APCA Nuclear Cardiology Physics 80-Hour Online Course

 Already signed up; link to Course: Course: 80hr Nuclear Cardiology Physics Online Course (medicalphysicstraining.com)